ivanproskuryakov/messenger/README.md

 3. Start the dev server using `npm start`
 3. Open [http://0.0.0.0:8080](http://localhost:8080)

+## Services
+Notification & signals across users are build on top of pusher, see https://pusher.com/, where:

+- `presence-online` - share and display online presence of users
+- `presence-user-X` - realtime message delivery across users of a room(chat)

 ## Available Commands

 - `npm start` - start the dev server